Employers must ensure manual handling training to prevent back injuries at work

 Alongside this, it is also possible to access great rehabilitation therapies as a result of the claims process.
 In the case of back injuries at work, most of them are a musculoskeletal issue and recovery from such problems can be achieved more quickly when physiotherapy, osteopathy or massage therapies are provided.

-To find out more about how we can help you with a back injury claim against your employer, please call us on 01225 430285 or visit our ‘start a claim’ page to send us your contact details.
-A quick chat on the phone with us will enable us to properly assess your claim and offer you the advice and support you need.
+To find out more about how we can help you with a back injury claim against your employer, please call us on 01225 430285 or visit our ‘start a claim’ page.
+A quick chat will enable us to properly assess your claim and offer you advice and support.
 We work with leading accident at work solicitors, many of whom have a genuine speciality in claims arising from manual handling related injuries.

 50 questions have been answered on this subject - ask us your question